sampotts/plyr/readme.md

 Any unsupported browsers will display links to download the media if the correct html is used.

 ## Issues
-If you find anything weird with Plyr, please let us know using the Github issues tracker.
+If you find anything weird with Plyr, please let us know using the GitHub issues tracker.

 ## Author
 Plyr is developed by Sam Potts ([@sam_potts](https://twitter.com/sam_potts)) ([sampotts.me](http://sampotts.me))